BrianLusina/brianlusina.github.io/_posts/media/2017-07-24-emerald-designs.md

   creditlink: http://design-agency.bitballoon.com/
 ---

-A responsive HTML,CSS and JS one page website for a design agency
+A responsive HTML, CSS and JavaScript one page website for a design agency.
+Site was build with simplicity in mind, without eliminating important components from the site.
+Components such as elegant design and animations as well as allowing the user to properly interact with the website and obtaining information needed.

 ## COMPONENTS USED